sujonict07/Docker_boss/What_is.md

 and are thus more lightweight than virtual machines  [ a virtual machine (VM) is an emulation of a computer system.
 Virtual machines are based on computer architectures and provide functionality of a physical computer]
 ![kernel](https://github.com/sujonict07/Docker_boss/blob/master/kernel.png)
 Containers are created from "images" that specify their precise contents.
 Images are often created by combining and modifying standard images downloaded from public repositories.
+## What is Images ?
+The file system and configuration(read-only) application which is used to create containers.
+## What is Container ?
+These are running instances of Docker images.
+Containers run the actual applications.
+A container includes an application and all of its dependencies.
+It shares the kernel with other containers and runs as an isolated process in user space on the host OS